 - Sour cream + eggs.
 When you stir in the sour cream, it considerably cools down the warm batter.
 But just to be safe, I usually crack the eggs into a separate bowl and temper them (whisk them and then gradually stir in some of the warm batter).
 Then I scrape all of the tempered egg mixture into the pot and quickly stir it into the batter.
 This helps ensure that the eggs won't scramble when they hit the warm batter.

-As for making this lemon cake, it really is a quick and easy recipe that basically involves melting butter in a pot and then stirring in the other ingredients.
+As for making this Lemon Sheet Cake, it really is a quick and easy recipe that basically involves melting butter in a pot and then stirring in the other ingredients!

 - In a large pot set over medium heat, melt the butter.
 Add the water and the lemon juice, increase the heat, and bring to a boil.

 - Stir in the eggs until fully incorporated.
-However, just to be safe, I recommend tempering them first (see explanation under the "Ingredients" heading above).
+Just to be safe, I recommend tempering them first (as explained under the "Ingredients" heading above and again in the recipe card).

-Chill for a bit until the glaze is set, slice into squares, and enjoy!
+- Chill for a bit until the glaze is set, slice into squares, and garnish each slice with a quarter of a fresh lemon slice (if desired).

 Tips, Tricks, & Equipment

-- The sheet pan used for this recipe measures 18- by 13- inches with a 1-inch rim, commonly referred to a half sheet pan.
+- The sheet pan used for this lemon cake recipe measures 18- by 13- inches with a 1-inch rim, commonly referred to a half sheet pan.

 - The key to avoiding an overly-thick batter is to allow the butter mixture to cool down before stirring in the flour.
 I like to use a big wooden spoon.

-- Cover any leftovers with plastic wrap (I prefer Press 'n Seal).
+- Cover any leftover Lemon Sheet Cake with plastic wrap (I prefer Press 'n Seal).
 Pull the plastic wrap taut and store the cake in the refrigerator.
 If you want to increase the odds that the plastic wrap doesn't stick to the glaze, use small pieces of lemon to garnish each slice of cake, as shown in the photos in this post.
 This will provide a higher "layer" that the plastic wrap can rest on without touching the glaze.

 - If you have leftover lemon juice after zesting and juicing your lemons, you can always freeze it in 1-tablespoon portions in ice cube trays.
 Once frozen, pop the cubes out of the tray and store in a plastic zip-top bag in the freezer.
 Thaw as needed for future recipes.